simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

 In SimpleSAMLphp, there is an API where you can *do stuff* at the IdP after authentication is complete, and just before you are sent back to the SP.
 The same API is available on the SP, after you have received a successful Authentication Response from the IdP and before you are sent back to the SP application.

 Authentication processing filters postprocess authentication information received from authentication sources.
-It is possible to use this for additional authentication checks, requesting the user's consent before delivering attributes about the user, modifying the user's attributes, and other things which should be performed before returning the user to the service provider he came from.
+It is possible to use this for additional authentication checks, requesting the user's consent before delivering attributes about the user, modifying the user's attributes, and other things which should be performed before returning the user to the service provider they came from.

 Examples of neat things to do using Authentication Processing Filters: